ivano-donadi/KVN/README.md

     You need at least to provide an (annotated) input test dataset and a KVN trained model
 ```

-In the case of the current example it should be used in the following way (assuming that the best checkpoint is 89.pth):
+In the case of the current example, it should be used in the following way (assuming that the best checkpoint is 89.pth):

 ```bash
 $ python3 pvnet_eval_parallel.py -d ../data/sy_datasets/heart_0_stereo_0 -m ../results/best_model/89.pth --cfg_file configs/custom_dsac.yaml